DanielOgorchock/ST_Anything/HubDuino/README.md

 ![screenshot](https://user-images.githubusercontent.com/5206084/64909953-f7812d80-d6df-11e9-884e-9aa202acfa9f.png)

-- Click the SAVE button at the bottom of the screen.
+- Click the SAVE PREFERENCES button at the bottom of the screen.
 This will cause a REFRESH command to be sent to your ST_Anything microcontroller, which in turn will send a status update for every device you configured in your sketch's setup() routine.
 These updates from ST_Anything will cause child devices to be created if they do not yet exist.

 ## Verify your Child Devices are automagically created
 - Click on "Devices" from the left hand navigation menu